LE-5: LE-5B-2

 After flight F5 of H-IIA on March 28, 2003 resulted in severe (although not damaging) vibration of the upper stage during LE-5B firing, work was initiated on an upgraded version of the LE-5B.
 The upgraded engine, named LE-5B-2, was first flown on a H-IIB on September 10, 2009.
 The main fixes were adding flow-laminarizing plates in the expander manifold, a new mixer of gaseous and liquid hydrogen in the hydrogen feed line, and a new injector plate with 306 smaller coaxial injectors (versus 180 in LE-5B).
-See LE-5B-2 development summary (Japanese).

 The upgrade reduced the vibrations produced by the upper stage by half.

 LE-5B-3

 For the new H3 launch vehicle, the veteran design of the LE-5B was once again revisited.
 To meet the requirements of the H3 and to ensure a stable supply of parts over H3's lifetime, performance was to be improved and costs were to be lowered, all while keeping development risk as low as possible.
 Obsolete parts that were becoming hard to acquire such as the electronics in the engine controller were to be replaced with modern components that could be reliably sourced for years to come, and the manufacturing method for the combustion chamber was to be likewise updated for similar reasons.
 The liquid hydrogen turbopump and turbine nozzle were to be updated for H3's longer mission duration times, and the performance of the liquid oxygen turbopump and fuel mixer was to be improved.

 The first example of the updated design was test fired in March, 2017.

 On the H3 launch vehicles first flight on March 7, 2023, the first stage, consisting of two SRB-3, and two LE-9 engines, performed nominally up until stage separation.
 Following separation, ignition of the LE-5B-3 could not be confirmed, and velocity started dropping significantly.
 At L+ 00:14:50, a self-destruct command was sent to H3.
 An investigation is currently ongoing.